shibjyoti555/BIG-MEMES/index.md

 >Memes like "Only 90's kids will remember" are **NOT** memes.
 They are nostalgic shitposts.

->Racist, political, misogynist and other offensive memes are allowed until you are joking and not seriously a low-minded creature.
+>Racist, political, misogynistic and other offensive memes are allowed only if you are joking and not seriously a low-minded creature.

 ### Anyone violating the above rules will be forgiven the first time, but will be suspended from messaging for a maximum of 6 hours, considering the *illegality* of their deeds